-WHO's European Health Data Governance Charter (WHO Regional Office for Europe, 2020e) could include consideration of public health requirements in relation to monitoring digital marketing of alcohol.
-WHO
+WHO's European Health Data Governance Charter could include consideration of public health requirements in relation to monitoring digital marketing of alcohol

 6.2 Mapping and regulating the digital ecosystem

 The interplay between the digital marketing ecosystem and global platforms needs to be mapped and understood at local, national and international levels by policy-makers, with regulatory systems being established across borders and across platforms that can move quickly to protect public health and consumer rights.
 Government policy on digital marketing needs to keep up to date with technological changes over time, including new social media, emerging "immersive" technologies and new formats (WHO Regional Office for Europe, 2019b).